hello-efficiency-inc/ridereceipts/README.md

 - [x] Supported on all Platforms i.e Windows, Mac & Linux
 - [x] Take pdf screenshot of receipts of your trip page.
 - [x] Lyft Integration
+- [x] Expenditure stat of your trip depending on your filter you choose
 - [ ] Automatically separate business from personal invoices (Maybe only for Lyft)

 ## Why